-Department's Office of Foreign Assets Control, you will be asked to supply more information.) - E. Protect the safety and well-being of all minors who participate, and comply with Rotary International's youth protection policies - F. Are reviewed and approved by the Foundation before they are implemented.
-If changes to the spending plan are necessary after a grant has been approved, you need to submit a request through the district grant report section in the Grant Center. - G. Demonstrate sensitivity to the traditions and culture of the area where a project will be carried out - H. Comply with the Conflict of Interest Policy for Program Participants as outlined in section 30.040. of The Rotary Foundation Code of Policies and summarized in section 10, Conflict of Interest Policy for Grants - I. Adhere to Rotary's policies for the use of the name "Rotary" and Rotary logos, emblems, and graphics, as outlined in sections 34.040.6. and 34.040.11. of the Rotary Code of Policies - J. Include signage on or near project sites that identify the grant sponsors and The Rotary Foundation, as outlined in section 40.010.2. of The Rotary Foundation Code of Policies and in accordance with Rotary's brand guidelines, which can be found in the Brand Center - K. Adhere to Rotary's Privacy Statement for Personal Data, outlined in section 26.080. of the Rotary Code of Policies
+- A. Align with The Rotary Foundation's mission - B. Can include providing items such as water, food, medicine, and clothing - C. Involve active participation by Rotary members - D. Cause no harm and comply with the laws of both the United States and the country where the grant will be carried out.
+(If you plan to sponsor projects in countries sanctioned by the U.S. Treasury Department's Office of Foreign Assets Control, you will be asked to supply more information.) - E. Protect the safety and well-being of all minors who participate, and comply with Rotary International's youth protection policies - F. Are reviewed and approved by the Foundation before they are implemented.
+If changes to the spending plan are necessary after a grant has been approved, you need to submit a request to Rotary grants staff. - G. Demonstrate sensitivity to the traditions and culture of the area where a project will be carried out - H. Comply with the Conflict of Interest Policy for Program Participants as outlined in section 30.040. of The Rotary Foundation Code of Policies and summarized in section 8, Conflict of Interest Policy for Grants - I. Adhere to Rotary's policies for the use of the name "Rotary" and Rotary logos, emblems, and graphics, as outlined in sections 34.040.6. and 34.040.11. of the Rotary Code of Policies - J. Include signage on or near project sites that identify the grant sponsors and The Rotary Foundation, as outlined in section 40.010.2. of The Rotary Foundation Code of Policies and in accordance with Rotary's brand guidelines, which can be found in the Brand Center

+K. Adhere to Rotary's Privacy Statement for Personal Data, outlined in section 26.080. of the Rotary Code of Policies